hyurl/sfn/docs/v06x/en-US/service.md

 controls of the service.
 When running distributed, if a service has an `init()` method, then it will be invoked on the start-up, in order to perform initiation for the service， for example, connecting to a database.
-BUT it should be aware that this feature only works with the services that was served as RPC services.
+BUT it should be aware that this feature only works with the services that were served as RPC services.

 Just like the initiation, if a service has a `destroy()` method, it will be called when the system shuts down, in order to release resources, do garbage